Lombiq/Orchard-Feed-Aggregator/Readme.md

 - Feed entries must contain an "updated" node.
 - Feed entries must contain an "id" node.
 - Feeds must use the http://www.w3.org/2005/Atom namespace in the "feed" root node.

+## Contributing and support

+Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
+Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

+This project is developed by [Lombiq Technologies](https://lombiq.com/).
+Commercial-grade support is available through Lombiq.